department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

-{End information box}
+{ End information box }

-[H3] %%applicant's name%% relationship to the Veteran </summary>
+[H3] %%applicant's name%% relationship to the Veteran

 What's %%applicant's name%%'s relationship to the Veteran they are connected to? (* Required)

-( ) %%applicant's name%% is the Veteran's spouse {if checked add marriage license to the application submitted page}
+( ) %%applicant's name%% is the Veteran's spouse { if checked add marriage license to the application submitted page }

-( ) %%applicant's name%% was the Veteran's spouse {if checked add marriage license to the application submitted page}
+( ) %%applicant's name%% was the Veteran's spouse { if checked add marriage license to the application submitted page }

-( ) %%applicant's name%% was the Veteran's spouse but remarried after the age of 55 {if checked add the legal document that ended your marriage to the application submitted page}
+( ) %%applicant's name%% was the Veteran's spouse but remarried after the age of 55 { if checked add the legal document that ended your marriage to the application submitted pag e}

-( ) %%applicant's name%%t is the Veteran's child (includes legitimate, adopted, illegitimate, and stepchildren) {if checked add birth certificate to the application submitted page} {if the applicant is age 18-23 add school certificate to the application submitted page}
+( ) %%applicant's name%%t is the Veteran's child (includes legitimate, adopted, illegitimate, and stepchildren) { if checked add birth certificate to the application submitted page } { if the applicant is age 18-23 add school certificate to the application submitted page }

 ( ) %%applicant's name%% is the Veteran's caretaker